“How can you know where you’re going

 if you don’t know where you came from?”

 In a few weeks’ time, my younger son will move out as he begins his life at university.
-He will learn to be independent; living on his own, getting a job, paying rent, and becoming an adult.
+He will learn to be independent, live on his own, get a job, pay rent, and become an adult.
 My elder son is already doing that and having the time of his life.

 We are proud of them.